 Employer & International Candidate Matching Services

 ImmigrantSpirit works in a similar manner.
-This is the project of Düsseldorf-based Life Coach and Headhunter, Chris Pyak.
-Chris works with numerous companies to connect them with potential candidates.
 Candidates can register on the site for free and submit their CV and covering letter and Immigrant Spirit will match them with potential employers.
 During the first year of employment, Immigrant Spirit offers coaching to help with the immersion to German business culture and life in Germany.

 Germany-USA Careers Service is also along similar lines but a) is based in the U.S. and thus aimed primarily at Americans looking to work in Germany and b) also helps Germans (and Austrians and Swiss) make the journey the other way across the Pond.
-Whereas Employland and ImmigrantSpirit focus primarily on placing jobseekers into open positions with German companies, GUCC aims foremost to place Americans with U.S. companies and government agencies which have a presence in Germany.
+GUCC aims foremost to place Americans with U.S. companies and government agencies which have a presence in Germany.

-Even though this one is a German language site, it deserves a mention on its own because of a certain nuance of the German jobs market, namely that job adverts by and large do not indicate the expected salary range.
-This is especially annoying because you either need to call their HR department and openly ask about renumeration ahead of submitting an application, or risk wasting time applying for something below your expectations.
+Even though this one is a German language site, it deserves a mention on its own because of a certain nuance of the German jobs market.
+Job adverts in Germany generally don’t indicate the expected salary range.

 Experteer bucks this trend as a portal for senior roles paying above €60,000 per year.
-The downside is that it's a premium site costing €11.90 per month, but then if you earn over €60k a year, I guess you can afford it!
-Because it tends to play at the higher end of the market, there are also more job descriptions in English, advertised by foreign-owned, multinational blue-chip companies.
+The downside is that it’s a premium site costing €11.90 per month, but then if you earn over €60k a year, I guess you can afford it!
+There are also a fair amount of job descriptions in English on the site.

 Europe Language Jobs

-Bear in mind though that if you ONLY speak English, then this may not bring up much in your search, as their platform is primarily for users who speak more than one language.
+Bear in mind though that if you ONLY speak English, then this may not bring up much in your search.
 They also have a YouTube channel.

 A user-friendly site posting English speaking jobs in Germany, EnglishJobs.de allows you to search by major city or Bundesland.
-Most of the open postings on here are geared towards engineers, developers and programmers and in their FAQ they also state that this is their main focus area.
+Most of the open postings on here are geared towards engineers, developers and programmers.
 This site includes a mix of original postings as well as jobs originally posted on other portals.

-Advertising itself as Germany's news in English, The Local is first and foremost a news site for expats, with its sister site Toytown Germany also providing an expat forum.
+Advertising itself as Germany’s news in English, The Local is first and foremost a news site for expats.
 The Local also has an English jobs section, although this is a search-bot function which gathers job descriptions from other sites which are posted in English, rather than original content.
-It is easy and user-friendly but it may well be that you've already come across the job posting on one of the other sites listed here.

 The JobsIn family of sites offer job postings in English for several German cities.
 Each one has its own unique URL.
 Here are the links for Munich, Düsseldorf, Cologne, Frankfurt, Hamburg, Berlin and Leipzig.
 This site is a search algorithm of jobs which have been advertised on other sites, pulled together into one place.